atulsingh369/reddit-mod-automation-bot/README.md

 - When a mod flags a user for review → bot sends a clarification request
 - When the subreddit schedules an event → bot sends reminders
 - When a mod tool updates a sheet → bot sends a follow-up message

 ---

-## 🔐 Compliance

-This bot is built to comply with Reddit’s:

-- **API Terms**
-- **Data API Terms**
-- **Responsible Bot Usage Policy**
-- **Moderation Resources Best Practices**

-Key restrictions:

-- No unsolicited messaging
-- No scraping for outreach
-- No commercial or promotional use
-- No automated engagement outside mod workflows
-- Messages only occur *after* moderator action or request

----